This document is intended for the majority of our customers.

 SOURCE OF DATA

 The data is collected through provision by the client.
-This may include, among other things, the connection of the SoWeSign software to an ERP system, the provision of files containing the necessary data for collection, as well as manual entries into the software (non-exhaustive list).
+This may include, among other things, the connection of the SoWeSoft software to an ERP system, the provision of files containing the necessary data for collection, as well as manual entries into the software (non-exhaustive list).

 Data may also be collected when connecting to applications and completing questionnaires.